Car engine heating: Common engine overheating causes and actions

 3. Strange noise

-If you hear a ticking noise coming out of the engine, it means a lack of lubrication.
+If you hear a ticking noise from the engine, it means a lack of lubrication.
 This happens when the engine oil loses its ability to lubricate due to excessive heating.

 4. Coolant leakage